anabr4/Exoplanet-Star-Classification/README.md

 - [References](#references)

 ## Setup
-Below, we provide instructions for setting up this repository on a local machine and in Google Colab (to open the Notebook Exoplanet_Detection.ipynb).
+Below, we provide instructions for setting up this repository on a local machine.

 ### Getting started on a local machine
 1. Open terminal and install git